Gnome users have something to celebrate, Purism and KDE are working together, and Manjaro has some hardware.

 Plus why we're not too worried about BlueBourne, the fight for public money to fund public code, and a new power tool for Firefox users.

 - GNOME 3.26 — The GNOME Project is excited to announce the release of version 3.26, the latest version of GNOME 3.
 The new version is the result of six months’ hard work by the GNOME community, and comes packed with improvements and new features.

-GNOME 3.26 Release Notes — GNOME 3.26 no longer shows status icons in the bottom-left of the screen.
+- GNOME 3.26 Release Notes — GNOME 3.26 no longer shows status icons in the bottom-left of the screen.
 This prevents the status icon tray from getting in the way and is expected to provide a better overall experience.

-Relevant Email 2 — To make clear our standpoint - both GNOME and KDE *will* be first class citizen on Librem5.
+- Relevant Email 2 — To make clear our standpoint - both GNOME and KDE *will* be first class citizen on Librem5.
 So there is no favorite between two, but both are equal in this challenge.

 - BlueBorne — The attack does not require the targeted device to be paired to the attacker’s device, or even to be set on discoverable mode.

-Public Money, Public Code — We want legislation requiring that publicly financed software developed for the public sector be made publicly available under a Free and Open Source Software licence.
+- Public Money, Public Code — We want legislation requiring that publicly financed software developed for the public sector be made publicly available under a Free and Open Source Software licence.
 If it is public money, it should be public code as well.